-The Huffington Center on Aging Health Forums and Women's Health Summits are held annually to address the Houston community's interests in aging.
+The Huffington Center on Aging presents the Spotlight on Health annually to address the Houston community’s interest in aging.

-The goal of these programs is to provide community education on a variety of topics related to geriatrics and gerontology.
+The goal of this program is to provide community education on a variety of topics related to geriatrics and gerontology.
 Presentations are made by local and national experts in their respective fields and have included topics on exercise, nutrition, mood and memory, hormone replacement therapy, vision, and empowerment.

-For information on the upcoming Huffington Health Forum and other future community events, call Diana Fincher at (713) 798-5804.
+For information on the upcoming Spotlight on Health and other future community events, call Diana Fincher at (713) 798-5804.

 Our faculty members are recognized experts in the field of aging.
 They are featured speakers at local and national group meetings and have been interviewed for local and national television and radio productions.

 Additionally, faculty members have authored numerous books and journal articles on aging and aging-related issues.
 As experts, they are called up to testify in court cases and review medical records.

 Outside their center responsibilities, numerous faculty members serve as board members and committee members for such organizations as the Alzheimer's Association, Sheltering Arms, and the National Association of Geriatric Education Centers.